cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 means that a property does not apply for the given mode, whereas `Y` means the given mode satisfies the property.

-{::comment}
-[rfced] Table 6 in this document does not have a title.
-Please review, and provide a title if desired.
-{:/comment}

 | Variant | Message Sec. | Export Sec. | Sender Auth. |
 |:--------|:------------:|:-----------:|:------------:|
 | Base    | Y            | Y           | N/A          |